 Germany finished bottom-but-one in the voting in 2019, and that comes as no surprise either: they have only twice won this competition in its history.
 Perhaps their war-mongering past still comes back to haunt them from time to time.

-Australia are not a member of the EU – they are present in the Commonwealth – and you wonder if they will ever truly garner the voting support required to win this event.
+Australia are not a member of the EU – they are present in the Commonwealth – and you always wonder whether they will truly garner the voting support required to win this event.
+For sure they will not do that this year as they don't qualify for the final contest.

 Search for the best odds for 2021 Eurovision contest!